shabatar/whoisceo/README.md

 # Who Is CEO?

-A flask webUI demo app to determine the CEO of a company by its CIK (Central Index Key)
+A flask webUI demo app to determine the CEO of a company by its CIK (Central Index Key).
+Full list of companies has been taken from [S&P 500 Index](https://www.barchart.com/stocks/indices/sp/sp500?page=all)

 ## Before running